berezovskyi/SoccerPlayerOntology/README.md

 The java binaries were generated with the OWL2JavaBinary-Tool.

 This ontology describes a SoccerPlayer with 4 properties.
-Classes and proeprties are derived from the dbpedia-ontology / dbpedia infobox data and wikipedia pagelink data.
+Classes and properties are derived from the dbpedia-ontology / dbpedia-infobox data and wikipedia-pagelink data.

 ####
-NOTE: the namespace is actually not existance and just serves as an example!
+NOTE: The namespace is actually not existent and just serves as an example!
 ####

 The main class of this ontology is SoccerPlayer.